What Is A Head Cold?

 They include:

-• Ibuprofen (Advil) and acetaminophen (Tylenol) can relieve muscle aches, headaches, and lower fevers.
-Ensure that you follow the instructions on the patient information leaflet and only use them for a short period.
+• Ibuprofen (Advil) and acetaminophen (Tylenol) can relieve muscle aches, headaches, and mild to moderate fevers.
+Ensure that you follow the instructions on the patient information leaflet and only use it for a short period.
 Acetylsalicylic acid (Aspirin) can cause Reye's syndrome, a rare but dangerous condition in children and teenagers.

 • Cough Suppressants: Coughing can be eased with cold and cough medicines.